nuta/archives/Documentation/api.md

 ## SPI
 **CAUTION: SPI API may not work.
 Its implementation is still buggy.**

-You don't have to `require` to use.
-This API is defined as a global `SPI` class.

 ### Constructor
 - **Definition:** `({ slave: number, speed: number, mode: 'MODE0' | 'MODE1' | 'MODE2' | 'MODE3' })`